 - a.
-No director of the Board shall be appointed to the Ethics and Grievance Committee. - b.
-The committee shall consist of up to six (6) members to ensure, at any one time, proper participation in the decision-making process with regard to athletes, disciplines, and independent members of the Committee. - c.
-The Board of Directors shall appoint the Ethics and Grievance Committee Chair.
-In accordance with Section 9.4, the athlete representatives shall be appointed by the USAB ARC, one of whom must be an Elite Ten-Year Athlete.
-The Chair shall appoint the remaining two (2) committee members.
+The chair of the committee will be a member of the Board, appointed by the Board Chair with approval of the Board.
+No other Board director shall be appointed to the Ethics and Grievance Committee. - b.
+The committee shall consist of three (3) members.
+The committee shall contain at least one independent member, in accordance with Section 7.7.
+The board may vote to expand the committee to four (4) or five (5) members. - c.
+In accordance with Sections 9.4 and 9.5 of the USAB bylaws, the athlete representative shall be appointed by the USAB ARC.
+The Chair shall appoint the remaining committee member.
+If the board expands the committee to four (4) members, then the fourth member will be a Ten Year or Ten Year+ Athlete appointed by the USAB ARC in accordance with Section 8.5.4.b.a of the USOPC bylaws.
+If the board expands the committee to five (5) members, then the Chair shall appoint the fifth member.

-d.
-The Ethics and Grievance Committee shall -

-1. Develop, and review on an annual basis, a Code of Ethics for the Board, officers, committee and task force members, volunteers, staff, and member organizations for adoption by the Board;

-2. Generally, administer and oversee compliance with the Code of Ethics;

-3. Review and investigate matters of ethical impropriety and make recommendations on such matters to the Board;

-4. Review and guide ethical questions presented to it by the Board, officers, committee and task force members, volunteers, staff, and USAB members;

-5. Generally, administer and oversee all administrative grievances and right to participate matters filed with USAB;

-6. Identify individuals who would be fair and impartial and who would have the qualifications and ability to serve on hearing panels;

-7. Hear and render a decision, or appoint a panel to hear and render a decision, on grievances and disciplinary matters;

-8. Perform such other duties as assigned by the Board.
+- d.
+The Ethics and Grievance Committee shall - - 1.
+Develop, and review on an annual basis, a Code of Ethics for the Board, officers, committee and task force members, volunteers, staff, and member organizations for adoption by the Board; - 2.
+Generally, administer and oversee compliance with the Code of Ethics; - 3.
+Review and investigate matters of ethical impropriety and make recommendations on such matters to the Board; - 4.
+Review and guide ethical questions presented to it by the Board, officers, committee and task force members, volunteers, staff, and USAB members; - 5.
+Generally, administer and oversee all administrative grievances and right to participate matters filed with USAB; - 6.
+Identify individuals who would be fair and impartial and who would have the qualifications and ability to serve on hearing panels; - 7.
+Hear and render a decision, or appoint a panel to hear and render a decision, on grievances and disciplinary matters; - 8.
+Perform such other duties as assigned by the Board.